Nicolas-Lastra/Nicolas-Lastra/README.md

 ---

-### 📫 Contacto
+### 📫 Contact

 - 📧 Email: [nicolas.lastra@example.com](mailto:nicolas.lastra@example.com)
 - 💼 LinkedIn: [linkedin.com/in/nicolaslastra](https://www.linkedin.com/in/nicolaslastra)

 ---

-### 🚀 Objetivo
+### 🚀 Career Goals

-Actualmente, estoy en búsqueda de oportunidades para aplicar y expandir mis habilidades como desarrollador Full Stack, contribuyendo a proyectos innovadores y desafiantes.
+I'm currently seeking opportunities to grow and contribute as a Full Stack Developer, working on innovative and challenging projects that make a difference.